 - all program-related excursions (as well as many optional, non-academic weekend excursions!)

 - in-country costs and airport transfers

 Students are responsible for their round-trip airfare to the location from the U.S. (group flights are arranged by CGE for Southern Africa and Central America), books and personal spending money, including time during scheduled breaks.

 The Center for Global Education strives to create for its students an intentionally diverse community of co-learners in which a variety of cultures and backgrounds is represented.
 Students, faculty, and staff help each other form responses to issues of oppression such as racism, sexism, homophobia, economic inequality, xenophobia, and classism in an environment where diversity expands the range of understanding.
 Towards this end, the Center offers scholarships for students who belong to historically disadvantaged groups.

 The Center for Global Education offers a range of scholarships and financial aid to students with demonstrated financial need and whose participation in a semester or summer academic program contributes to a community of co-learners that values a variety of cultures and backgrounds.
-In the year 2012-2013, CGE awarded more than $27,000 in discounts and scholarships.
+In academic year 2014-15, CGE will award $19,700 in discounts and scholarships.

 - The Diversity Scholarship is for students who have not traditionally been represented in study abroad, specifically ethnic minority and LGBT students.
 Awards cover up to $6,000 off the cost of a semester program abroad.